 Attendance: There are approximately 13 more weeks of class left before the recital.
 It is very important to attend all of the remaining classes left before the recital to assure that your dancer learns the dance to perform in the recital.
 If you know that your dancer will not be present for any of the classes, please let their instructor know so we do not worry about their attendance.
 If a student is missing classes regularly, a phone call will be made to check on their whereabouts.
 Only 3 class absences (with prior notice) are allowed.
 If a dancer misses 6 classes they will not be allowed to dance in the recital.
 Please communicate with your instructor!

 Parent’s Observation Week: there is NO parent’s observation for March since we have a short month due to spring break.
 We apologize for any inconvenience.

 March Tuition: March tuition is due by March 10, 2019.

 Recital Tickets: will go on sale May 1st.
 Ticket costs for both shows will be $14.00 per person and will be available at the Ross Ragland Theater.
 Please note that the Ross Ragland charges a $2.00 surcharge per ticket in addition to our price.

-Circus Recital: for the first time the Aerial and Lyra students will be performing in their own recital at the Ross Ragland Theater on Friday, June 1st at 7:00 pm.
+Circus Recital: the Aerial and Lyra students will be performing in their own recital at the Ross Ragland Theater on Friday, May 31st at 7:00 pm.
 Tickets will go on sale May 1st at the RRT box office for $14.00.
 Please allow for the additional surcharges that the Ross Ragland charges.